 Buffie Johnson Residence / Tennessee Williams Residence

-The painter Buffie Johnson purchased this building in 1943 and lived here until 1950, though she owned the property until 1970.
-Johnson was a major figure in the post-World War II art scene and socialized with many of the era’s most notable artists and writers.
+From 1942 to 1950, painter Buffie Johnson lived in this building, purchasing it in 1943.
+Johnson was a prominent figure in the post-World War II art scene and socialized with many of the era’s most notable artists and writers.

 She leased the first floor to Pulitzer Prize-winning playwright Tennessee Williams, who lived here with his long-term partner Frank Merlo in 1948 and 1950-51.